Amy Carmichael: Legacy

-These are some more special facts about Amy Carmichael and her life and work.
-Her dedication, compassion, and selflessness continue to inspire people around the world.
+Temple prostitution was outlawed in India in 1948.

 Carmichael died in India in 1951 at the age of 83.
 She asked that no stone be put over her grave at Dohnavur.

 Other Christian missionaries have cited her as an influence.

-India outlawed temple prostitution in 1948.
-However, the Dohnavur Fellowship continues, now supporting approximately 500 people on 400 acres with 16 nurseries and a hospital.
+The Dohnavur Fellowship continues the ministry, now supporting approximately 500 people on 400 acres with 16 nurseries and a hospital.
 The foundation is now run by Indians under the jurisdiction of the C.S.I.
 Tirunelveli Diocese, founded in 1896.
 Changed policies acknowledging Indian law require that all children born in or brought to Dohnavur be sent out for education in the 6th grade.
 Furthermore, since 1982, infant boys have been adopted out rather than remaining in the community.

 Amy is remembered in the Church of England with a commemoration on 18 January.

-Carmichael College in Morayfield, Moreton Bay Region, Queensland, Australia is named after her.
+Carmichael College in Morayfield, City of Moreton Bay, Queensland, Australia is named after her.